Top 5 New Roof Types to Install in the Pacific Northwest

 • Stylish, many attractive options are available

-• Copper is extremely long-lasting and and has a low melting temperature
+• Copper is extremely long-lasting and has a low melting temperature

 • Zinc is extremely long-lasting and resistant to corrosion